intel-iot-devkit/how-to-code-samples/README.md

 This smart alarm clock application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Eclipse,* an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.<br>
+- Run this code sample in Eclipse,* an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.
-- Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache* from Microsoft* Azure* or Redis Store* from IBM* Bluemix*, both cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.<br>
+- Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache* from Microsoft* Azure* or Redis Store* from IBM* Bluemix*, both cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Invoke the services of the Weather Underground* API for accessing weather data.

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart alarm clock that:<br>
+Using an Intel® Edison board, this project lets you create a smart alarm clock that:
-- can be accessed with your mobile phone via the built-in web interface to set the alarm time;<br>
+- can be accessed with your mobile phone via the built-in web interface to set the alarm time;
-- displays live weather data on the LCD;<br>
+- displays live weather data on the LCD;
 - keeps track of how long it takes you to wake up each morning, using cloud-based data storage.

 ## How it works